 We're a leader in community-based habitat restoration, with projects to enrich habitat along the major waterways in Indianapolis (the White River, Fall Creek, Pogues Run, Pleasant Run, and Little Eagle Creek).
-We plan to restore 100 acres of landscape by 2020 to improve water quality, reestablish life-sustaining native plants for wildlife, and make significant visual improvements along our waterways.
+We plan to increase new visual and physical access points along waterways in socially vulnerable neighborhoods by 28% and increase native landscape acreage across the city by 35% by 2024.

 HOW DO WE DO IT?